Today's Friday • 8 mins read

 How To Teach Empathy to Psychopaths?

-• Social skills training: Teaching psychopaths social skills such as active listening, perspective-taking, and nonverbal communication can help them develop empathy.
+- Social skills training: Teaching them social skills such as active listening, perspective-taking, and nonverbal and nonviolent communication can help them develop empathy.

 “Empathy is a skill that can be taught and learned, even by those who lack it naturally.” — Simon Baron-Cohen